jerubball/Game-Server-Tools/ExtendedConsoleCommands/README.md

 **count** is number of items.
 1 if omitted.

 **dontselect** states whether spawned items should be selected or not.
 Can be omitted.

+## x_removeslot(player, slot)
+Removes item in given slot of player.

+**slot** is number between 1 and 15, indicating position of inventory slot from left (1) to right (15), excluding added slots from backpack.

+## x_dropeverything(player, slot)
+Drops all items of player.
+This will drop all items in the same way items are dropped when player dies.

 ## x_goto(destination_player, target_player)
 Teleports **target_player** to **destination_player**.